 Reference Area

+Eight 2-hour, seated computer stations in the Reference Area are available for Internet access and Microsoft Office on a first come, first serve basis.
+These computers require patrons to log in with their library card in good standing, and PIN number.
 Patrons receive a maximum of two hours per day on the computers, which is recorded by the computer.
 It does not need to be taken all at once, or even in full half hour increments.
-The software will automatically time the user out and erase any work after one hour, a period of inactivity (five minutes) or on logout.
-At logout, any work not saved on your own media (floppy disks, flash drives, send to yourself by email, etc.) is permanently gone.
+The software will automatically time the user out and erase any work after the maximum two hours is used; after a period of inactivity (five minutes); or upon logging out.
+At logout, any work not saved on your own media (Google Drive, flash drive, sent to yourself by email, etc.) is permanently gone.
 Make sure to save all works on your own media.

-All work should be saved to disk often.
 The Malden Public Library is not responsible for any lost work.
-Users should plan their work accordingly, allowing time to save and print their work, as computers will be shutdown promptly 15 minutes before closing.
+Computers will warn users 5 minutes before their session time is up.
+Users should plan their work accordingly, allowing time to to back-up and/or print their work.
+Computers shutdown automatically 15 minutes before closing.

 Children’s Room

 The Children’s Room has two computers available for children’s use only.
-The computers have Internet access and Microsoft Office XP.
+The computers have Internet access and Microsoft Office.
 A parent or guardian must sign a permission form in order for children to use the Internet in the library and the child must have a valid MBLN library card that is in good standing.
-Two additional I-Mac computers are available for CD-ROM use.
-Children may sign up for computer use at the reference desk in the children’s room.

 Young Adult Room

 The Young Adult room has two computers available for teens use only (grades 5-12).
-The computers have Internet access and Microsoft Office XP.
-A sign in sheet is available at the Young Adult librarian’s desk.
+The computers have Internet access and Microsoft Office.
+Teens must have a valid MBLN library card that is in good standing.

 Proper Use